-A CAT Scan or computed tomography (CT), is a medical imaging method which produces a volume of data that can be manipulated (through a process known as windowing) to demonstrate various bodily structures based on their ability to block the X-ray beam.
-A CAT is created by combining a series of X-ray views taken from different angles.
+A CAT Scan or computed tomography (CT), is a medical imaging method that produces a volume of data that can be manipulated (through a process known as windowing) to demonstrate various bodily structures based on their ability to block the x-ray beam.
+A CAT is created by combining a series of x-ray views taken from different angles.
 Modern scanners allow for 3-D representations of structures.

 CT scans show bones and soft tissues inside the body.
 Medical professionals can view the images individually or as an entire view in 3D.
 This type of technology is extremely valuable to doctors needing to make decisions very quickly.

 What is a CT Scan?

 Computer Assisted Tomography (CAT), also known as CT (computerized tomography) is an x-ray technique that uses a special scanner to create cross-sectional images of the body and head.
 This produces “slices” like the slices in a loaf of bread.
 Our CT scanner performs spiral slices – the newest and fastest scanning technology available.

 CT’s can image the internal portion of the organs and separate overlapping structures precisely.
 Unlike standard x-rays which take a picture of the whole structure being examined, CT has the ability to image that same structure one cross-section or “slice” at a time.
 This allows the internal body area being examined to be depicted in much greater detail than standard x-rays.
 CT is also able to provide clear imaging of both soft tissues, such as the brain, as well as dense tissue like bone.